Commentary: Myanmar domestic worker's death and the problem with the bystander effect

 The court imposed heavy fines on the three bystanders.
 It found them guilty of failing to respond to a medical emergency, an act punishable by law.

-In Singapore, commentators have likewise asked if the bystanders in Ms Piang’s case could be held accountable.
+In Singapore, commentators have likewise asked if the bystanders in Piang Ngaih Don's case could be held accountable.
 This could send a signal that the responsibility to stop human suffering is an all-of-community responsibility.

 HELPING: A COMPLEX DECISION-MAKING PROCESS